AI customer review analysis: How it works and how to do it (2026)

 Common questions about this topic

-AI reads reviews in four steps: (1) Natural Language Processing (NLP) tokenizes sentences, removes stop words, and identifies entities.
-(2) Sentiment and emotion detection uses Aspect-Based Sentiment Analysis to detect sentiment for specific aspects within a review.
-(3) Pattern recognition spots recurring themes across thousands of reviews, including geographic clusters and time-based trends.
+AI reads reviews in four steps: (1) Natural Language Processing (NLP) tokenizes sentences.
+(2) Sentiment and emotion detection uses Aspect-Based Sentiment Analysis.
+(3) Pattern recognition spots recurring themes across thousands of reviews.
 (4) Automated tagging assigns category labels for filtering and reporting.

 Best picks by business type: WiserReview for ecommerce and SMBs ($6.75/mo annual, free plan available).
 Birdeye Insights AI for multi-location franchises ($299/mo per location).
 Revuze for product manufacturers (custom enterprise).
 Sprinklr Insights for Fortune 500 enterprises ($299/user/mo).
 Qualtrics iQ for enterprise CX programs (custom).